danjac/chatter/README.md

 - browser or in-app notifications when a new message is received
 - typeahead to find other user when typing "@" and a name
 - archive/delete rooms if owner

+A production deployment should also use Daphne or Uvicorn as channel backend.

+## Architecture

+Specific parts of the site we want to update asynchronously are demarcated with a Stimulus socket controller.
+This controller automatically reloads the content of the element with an AJAX request if the specific group/type match the websocket data.

+Another approach - similar to the "LiveView" or Stimulus-Reflex pattern, would be to render and push the content itself in the channel consumer.
+The content could be separated into different "sections" and the client socket controllers could specify which section they would refresh when a new message is pushed.
+For example, one section could be "sidebar", and the socket controller for the sidebar would refresh the element with this content.